SFDO-Community-Sprints/DataGenerationToolkit/README.md

 ### Project Team Accomplishments

+- [9/23-9/24 Virtual Sprint]
+  - Drafted architecture diagrams for a UI to sit on top of Snowfakery.
+This will be called Snowmakery!
+There are two proof of concepts that have been initiated.
+One is inside of the org, the other is in Heroku.
+  - Analyzed survey data from 75 community members; updated relevant Personas based on survey insights
+  - Established document outline and Admin Story for documentation project that describes how to Generate Data and Move Data between orgs
+  - Documented limitations and considerations for Partial Data sampling algorithm and manual steps, third party apps, and code for creating mock data records
+  - Documented steps for an Admin-audience to use CCI to move data records from one Dev Sandbox to another Dev Sandbox (or any two persistent orgs)
+  - QA-ed documentation steps for CCI steps (referenced above)
 - [3/1 -> 4/1 virtual sprint]
   - Determined that Snowfakery accomplishes many of the original requirements brainstormed at the Philly Sprint (fall 2019) (namely: ability to generate mock data with related tables, random names and values, standard and custom objects, datasets of any size/scale, ability to populate Salesforce orgs)
   - Socialized Snowfakery to community members